aphp/edsnlp/docs/pipelines/misc/measurements.md

 ## Custom measurement

-You can declare custom measurements by changing the patterns
+You can declare custom measurements by changing the patterns.

 ```python
 import spacy